marcprux/marcprux.github.io/index.md

 #### Hobbies:

 * 🎹 **Music**: I am an aspiring melodica player.
 Never had one lesson, but I assure you that that won't stop me from playing at your event! <!-- and ruining it -->
 * 🏃 **Running**: I enjoy running, both in my home city of Boston as well as when travelling.
-I have logged (with RunKeeper) around 8,000 miles (~13,000 km) in the past decade over five continents, including eight half-marathons and five full marathons (most recently Paris 2022) <!-- This signals that I am healthy. -->
+I have logged (with RunKeeper) around 8,000 miles (~13,000 km) in the past decade across five continents, including eight half-marathons and five full marathons (most recently Paris 2022) <!-- This signals that I am healthy. -->
 * 🛩️ **Airplanes**: I am an FAA-licensed singe-engine fixed-wing aircraft pilot with a commercial certificate, instrument rating, and complex & high-performance endorsements (300 PIC hours in: Cessna 172, Piper Warrior, Archer, Arrow, Diamond DA-40, Cirrus SR-20 and SR-22) <!-- Trustworthiness and attention to detail! -->

 #### Older stuff:

 * ✍️ I have only ever posted but a single tweet, back in 2008.
 [Follow me](https://twitter.com/marcprux) and I pledge that I will compose another one once I hit 25k followers. <!-- Last time I checked, I had 46 followers. -->
-* 📖 Also back in 2008, I developed [Stanza](https://en.wikipedia.org/wiki/Lexcycle), the first iPhone ebook reader on the App Store. <!-- I'll tell that story someday. -->
+* 📖 Also back in 2008, I developed [Stanza](https://web.archive.org/web/20111206101048/http://www.lexcycle.com/), the first iPhone ebook reader on the App Store. <!-- I'll tell that story someday. -->